- Ensure you have the latest version of WooCommerce.

 Note: This feature may not work with themes that have already moved or customized the add to cart form location.

-Toggled on by default, when disabled this will hide the product thumbnail for the optional child products.
+When disabled this will hide the product thumbnail for the optional child products.

 Display Short Description

-Toggled off by default, when enabled this will display the short description for each of the optional child products.
+When enabled this will display the short description for each of the optional child products.